Let’s bring regenerative agriculture to NYC.

 The NYC Office of Food Policy is advancing its 10-year plan to ensure food access, support businesses, and promote sustainability.
 By shifting diets in 219 million city-served meals and tracking $500M in purchases, they can drive transparency and change.

-• Speakers: Christopher Gergen (ROA), Alexandra Lunt (Armonia)
+• Speakers: Christopher Gergen (ROA), Alexandra Lunt (Armonia), Mike Farrell (The Forest Farmers), Jessica Student (Rodale Institute)

 This session explores scaling the Regenerative Organic movement by driving demand, increasing supply, and amplifying impact.
 Experts will discuss how brands, policies, and investments can accelerate the transition, providing the capital needed to create lasting change.